IR0NBYTE/Med-Ali-Ouachani/source/Anya/index.md

 ```

 This function is uploading a *hashed* string to a server using **Post** methode and it waits for some result from the server, Hmmm at first I just thought if I just patch the binary and try to make the game behave without failing I might just get the flag.
-Things did not turn out like that, my teammate [Iyed Mejri](https://www.linkedin.com/in/iyed-mejri-128760200/) noticed something super guessy in the game :
+Things did not turn out like that, I noticed something super guessy in the game :

 ![](https://i.imgur.com/XmAl7oF.png)